Relevance of the Basset history term for Lagrangian particle dynamics: Conclusions

 We investigate how the Basset history term (BHT) in the Maxey-Riley equation changes the Lagrangian dynamics of simulated inertial particles.
 To this end, we solve the nondimensional Maxey-Riley equation with and without BHT for thousands of particles in three flow fields, a double gyre, the Bickley jet and an experimentally measured Faraday flow.
 We compare the clustering of the particles and finite-time Lyapunov exponents for trajectories computed with and without BHT.

 For the double gyre and Bickley jet and a Stokes number of $S=0.1$ we see little difference between the dynamics computed with and without BHT.
 Since the Faraday flow is more turbulent, even for $S=0.1$ ignoring the BHT already has a visible impact on the FTLE field.
-For $S=1$ and even more so for $S=10$, these significant difference also emerge for the double gyre and the Bickley jet.
+For $S=1$ and even more so for \revb{$S=3$}, these significant difference also emerge for the double gyre and the Bickley jet.
 In line with previous findings, ignoring the BHT leads to an overestimation of ejection of particles from vortices in the flow.
 It also shifts the positions of areas of strong divergence, even when the overall patterns still look similar.

 Generally, ignoring the BHT overestimates FTLE and leads to Lagrangian dynamics that would only be seen for a larger Stokes number if the BHT was considered.
 This also makes sense mathematically: with the BHT, the full history of the particle influences the forces acting on a particle at some given time.
 Without BHT, only the instantaneous forces due to the material derivative of the flow field and Stokes drag act on the particle.
-Therefore, without BHT, the forces from one time step to the next will change more drastically whereas the BHT adds a form of ``mathematical inertia'' since the integral over the particle's past trajectory changes more slowly and the acting forces and thus the particle's speed and direction will change less rapidly.
+Therefore, without BHT, the forces from one time step to the next will change more drastically whereas the BHT adds a form of ``mathematical inertia'' since the integral over the particle's past trajectory changes more slowly than the acting forces and thus the particle's speed and direction will change less rapidly.
+This observation is in line with previous findings by Daitche~\cite{Daitche2015}, who showed that the history term causes particles to behave more like passive tracers.